Naval Station Norfolk: Incidents

 On 26 July 2022, a severe thunderstorm with winds of 60 mph and over caused nine helicopters assigned to Naval Station Norfolk to be damaged.
 Damaged aircraft include the MH-60 Seahawk and MH-53E Sea Dragon, according to the Navy.

 Operational units

 Naval Station Norfolk is home port of four carrier strike groups and their assigned ships.
-In addition, the Naval Station plays host to several Military Sealift Command ships, as well as the submarines of the Atlantic Fleet.
+Norfolk is the home of several Military Sealift Command ships, and the submarines of the Atlantic Fleet.

 As of October 2025, the following operational units are headquartered or homeported at Naval Station Norfolk: